pl453s/linux-mint-gnome/README.md

 The packages I've made are not in the Ubuntu repository:
 - mint-gnome: The distribution base package (welcome screen, Gnome extensions and .desktop files)
 - gnome-customization: 'gnome-tweaks', only better (customize gnome, themes, extensions, qt5, gdm, plymouth and grub)
-- mint-wallpapers: It contains the sames wallpapers as Linux Mint ones, it's just to avoid the heavy 'mint-artwork'
+- mint-wallpapers: It contains the sames wallpapers as Linux Mint ones, it's just to avoid the heavy 'mint-artwork' package
 - plymouth-theme-mint: Boot screen wich support UEFI manufacturer logo (BGRT), based on and requires 'plymouth-theme-spinner'
 - papirus-cursor-theme: I did not do anything, those are the cursors from snwh's "Paper" icon theme
 - libreoffice-style-papirus: The same, this package is just not available without a PPA